LatticeQCD/SIMULATeQCD/src/tools/rational_approx/README.md

-The program in this folder will generate you a rational approximation file for the use with the RHMC of the parallelgpucode
+The program in this folder will generate you a rational approximation file for the use with the RHMC of SIMULATeQCD

 call with

-rat_approx input.file > outfput.file
+rat_approx input.file > output.file

 The input file should be structured like: